Characters: DCAU Superman The Animated Series

-	- Hypercompetent Sidekick: She is way more level-headed than her boss, and she seems to be able to keep up with her boss's commands.
+- Hypercompetent Sidekick: She is way more level-headed than her boss, and seems to be able to keep up with her boss' commands.
 Of course, we see that when she became head of Lex Corp, she was much more successful than Luthor ever was.

 - Kick Chick: Almost exclusively uses high kicks, except for her gun.
 She also wears a short mini-dress which almost always gives the viewer a great view of her legs even when she isn't fighting.
 No Panty Shots, though.

 - Magic Skirt / Tights With A Skirt: She is always running around doing high kicks, being beaten up and sent flying by people, all in an outfit that looks more like a tight top than a full chauffeur's uniform.

 - Ms. Fanservice: Even moreso in Justice League, to the point where the android (while channeling Flash) hits on her.